What are CCR's?

 These links share important information for 8th grade students about College and Career Readiness.
 This information is presented to all 8th grade students during U.S. History classes in January.

-9th grade CCRs take place beginning in November and December.
-We like to meet at this time so students are ready for high school registration which occurs in January (BHS) and March (WXHS).
+9th grade CCRs take place in the Spring.
+We like to meet at this time so students are ready for high school registration.

 We look over the student's grades and credits.